dilayercelik/dilayercelik.github.io/Transcript.md

   - Coursework Report: "Introduction to the Articulation, Acoustics and Phonology of Vowels" (High 2.1)

-*NB: no reported grades/weighting in my first year counting towards my final degree because of COVID-19.*
+*NB: NO reported grades/weighting in my first year are counting towards my final degree (in response to COVID-19).*

 Passed the Progression Module to advance into my second-year:
 - **CAPSTONE: "Expert Advice to the Criminal Justice System: insights from Neuroscience, Social Psychology, Speech Science and Perception Research"**